2026 Cavan Senior Hurling Championship

-The 2025 Cavan Senior Hurling Championship will be the 67th staging of the Cavan Senior Hurling Championship since its establishment by the Cavan County Board in 1908.
+The 2026 Cavan Senior Hurling Championship was the 67th staging of the Cavan Senior Hurling Championship since its establishment by the Cavan County Board in 1908.

-Three teams will contest the championship.
-Cootehill Celtic enters the championship as the defending champions.
-East Cavan Gaels and Mullahoran St Joseph's round out the field.
+Three teams contested the championship; Cootehill Celtic entered the competition as the defending champions, alongside East Cavan Gaels and Mullahoran St Joseph's.

-The final will be played at Kingspan Breffni Park in Cavan.
-The Champions will go on to represent Cavan in the Ulster Junior Club Hurling Championship.
+The final was played on 2 August 2026 at Kingspan Breffni Park in Cavan between Cootehill Celtic and East Cavan Gaels in a repeat of the 2025 final.
+Cootehill Celtic won the contest 3-24 to 3-8 to retain their title and win their tenth overall.

 Teams

-The 3 teams to conteste the championship were:
+The 3 teams to contest the 2026 championship were: